nzjc/nzjc.github.io/_posts/2018-04-11-juniper-vmx-trial-and-error.md

     PIC 0                 BUILTIN      BUILTIN           Virtual
 </pre>

-From here, you can see FPC 0&#8217;s CPU is listed as RIOT-LITE.
-That&#8217;s what we wanna see.
+From here, you can see FPC 0's CPU is listed as RIOT-LITE.
+That's what we wanna see.

 Next, you can check the status of the FPC itself: